 Changes in the GA legal driving alcohol limit.
-Because the Georgia BAC limit has been lowered three times in the last 4 decades, to about half of what used to be allowed, you need to comply with staying under the legal blood alcohol level Georgia.
-The old legal limit in GA dropped from 0.15 grams percent, to 0.12, and to 0.10 ten years later, before ending up being altered in 2001 to today’s 0.08 grams percent.
+Because the Georgia BAC limit has been lowered three times in the last 4 decades, to about half of what used to be allowed, you need to comply with staying under the legal blood alcohol level in Georgia.
+The old legal limit in GA dropped from 0.15 grams percent to 0.12, and 0.10 ten years later, before ending up being altered in 2001 to today’s 0.08 grams percent.

 What Georgia DUI BAC level applies to me?
-To really KNOW your Georgia alcohol driving limit, review the blood alcohol level chart below, or check a reliable online alcohol chart to calculate BAC based on time of drinking, to know their approximate blood alcohol level.
-When a police officer makes an arrest for DUI in Georgia, he or she will be demanding a post-arrest test pursuant to the Georgia implied consent law.
+To KNOW your Georgia alcohol driving limit, review the blood alcohol level chart below, or check a reliable online alcohol chart to calculate BAC based on time of drinking, to know their approximate blood alcohol level.
+When a police officer makes an arrest for DUI in Georgia, he or she will be demanding a post-arrest test pursuant to Georgia implied consent law.

 What’s the legal alcohol limit in Georgia?
 This question can only be answered after checking the driver’s age and type of vehicle being driven.
-When you operate a vehicle after drinking, Georgia DUI laws contain three different legal limit alcohol Georgia BAC numbers to be considered, for certain drivers being DUI per se in Georgia (over-the-legal-limit):
+When you operate a vehicle after drinking, Georgia DUI laws contain three different legal limits on alcohol Georgia BAC numbers to be considered, for certain drivers being DUI per se in Georgia (over-the-legal-limit):